Aliases for PDE5A Gene

 GeneCards Summary for PDE5A Gene

 PDE5A (Phosphodiesterase 5A) is a Protein Coding gene.
-Diseases associated with PDE5A include nonarteritic anterior ischemic optic neuropathy and priapism.
-Among its related pathways are Platelet activation, signaling and aggregation and Sweet Taste Signaling.
+Diseases associated with PDE5A include Priapism and Nonarteritic Anterior Ischemic Optic Neuropathy.
+Among its related pathways are Ca, cAMP and Lipid Signaling and Platelet activation, signaling and aggregation.
 GO annotations related to this gene include 3,5-cyclic-nucleotide phosphodiesterase activity and 3,5-cyclic-GMP phosphodiesterase activity.
 An important paralog of this gene is PDE6A.

 UniProtKB/Swiss-Prot for PDE5A Gene

 Plays a role in signal transduction by regulating the intracellular concentration of cyclic nucleotides.
 This phosphodiesterase catalyzes the specific hydrolysis of cGMP to 5-GMP (PubMed:9714779, PubMed:15489334).
 Specifically regulates nitric-oxide-generated cGMP (PubMed:15489334).